Sarmentor/DynComm-R-package/R-CRAN/README.md

 `devtools::install_github("softskillsgroup/DynComm-R-package/R-CRAN")`

+If you get errors about paths, directories or files using Staged Installation (the default), you might have to change "StagedInstall: yes" to "StagedInstall: no" in the DESCRIPTION file in order to be able to compile and install locally.

 ## Documentation

-Users please check either the **manual.pdf** file in this repository or the R help system for the latest version of the manual.
+Users please check either the **manual.pdf** file in the project repository or the R help system for the latest version of the manual.
 Beware that documentation in the R help system might be more up to date.
 R help can be called using one of the following commands from R console.

 `help("DyComm-package")` or `??"DyComm-package"`